adamdsmith/fwsinat/README.md

 The `fwsinat` package requires you to have [R](https://www.r-project.org/) (&gt;= 3.3) installed on your computer as well as [Rtools](https://cran.r-project.org/bin/windows/Rtools/).
 Both will require administrative priveleges but the installation of packages after this initial install will not.

 With R and Rtools installed, it's simple to install and load the `fwsinat` package to access its functionality.

-If you receive an SSL or CA Certificate error, you may need to take the extra step documented below.
+**NOTE**: If you receive a SSL or CA Certificate error, you may need to take the extra step documented below.

     # If devtools package is not installed
     install.packages("devtools", dependencies = TRUE)